 Any user may copy the resource in a way that preserves metadata.

+AKT: Maintenance UI will reference custom access tables and node permissions and will display operations appropriate to the user

 Rule: When “Do not redistribute” is checked,

-No user may grant privilege to the object to another.
+No user other than the owner may grant privilege to the resource to another.

-No user may make an internal copy of the resource.
+No user other than the owner may make an internal copy of the resource.

+AKT: Maintenance UI will reference custom access tables and node permissions and will display operations appropriate to the user

 Rule: Regardless of the setting of “Do not redistribute”,